lee-aaron/CSE227/README.md

 # CSE227

-`./sandbox.sh` in current directory to create a sandbox environment
+`./container/build.sh` to build sandbox Dockerfile

-`./container/init.sh` to start the container for development
+`./container/bash.sh` to start the container for development

+`./container/yarn.sh [args]` to execute yarn commands such as `yarn start`

+## Notes

+Build the Dockerfile first before running `../container/yarn.sh` in `sample-npm` directory